tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/http-restAPI.md

 - 200: OK.
 The request has succeeded.
 - 301: Moved Permanently.
 This response code means that the URI of requested resource has been changed.
 - 404: Not Found.
 The server cannot find the requested resource.

+- `401`: Unauthorized => The HTTP `401` Unauthorized status code is a bit ambiguous.
+Usually, it’s used to represent a **failed authentication** rather than an authorization.
+Develop-ers employ it in the design of the application for cases such as missing or incor-rect credentials.
+For a failed authorization, we’d probably use the 403 Forbidden status.
+Generally, an HTTP 403 means that the server identified the caller of the request, but they don’t have the needed privileges for the call that they are trying to make.

+## Request headers

+The HTTP `Authorization` request header can be used to provide credentials that authenticate a user agent with a server, allowing access to protected resources.

 ## Caching